Submission Guidelines

 Previously published works are considered for publication if the original publication was at least ten years before the date of submission and the story is not available for free online.

 Please, no multiple submissions of fiction.
 Simultaneous submissions are considered; please withdraw your work immediately upon its being accepted elsewhere.
-Please do not submit previously rejected works unless asked to do so.
+Please do not resubmit previously rejected works unless asked to do so.

 Include a brief biographical note or be prepared to provide one upon acceptance.